HomeEditor's PickMost Effective Cybersecurity Strategy For A Small Business

 network vulnerabilites cybersecurity response plan

-With the economic environment the world was operating in changing overnight, it is essential for small businesses to remember the fundamentals of cybersecurity and ask themselves how the new work atmosphere could pose greater risk of attack, how to address those risks, and how to respond to an attack.
+With the economic environment the world was operating in changing overnight, small businesses need to remember the fundamentals of cybersecurity and ask themselves how the new work atmosphere could pose a more significant risk of attack, how to address those risks, and how to respond to an attack.

-Vulnerabilities must be identified so as to understand the ways in which cybercriminals can gain access to a network.
-The small businesses community must adapt to these new business models in order to protect their hard earned reputation and preserve the confidence of the people with whom they do business.
+Vulnerabilities must be identified to understand how cybercriminals can access a network.
+The small business community must adapt to these new business models to protect their hard-earned reputation and preserve the confidence of the people with whom they do business.

 1. Sanjay Patoliya – Founder and Director of Teclogiq